dentproject/hldd/baseline-network-linux-hld.md

 multiple competing projects with different focus, architecture and level of maturity.
-Despite those differences, all of the currently available, open network operating systems are utilizing a mainline Linux kernel and need to build and maintain platform specific abstractions (e.g out of tree drivers) for peripheral switch hardware.
+Despite those differences, all of the currently available, open network operating systems are utilizing a mainline Linux kernel and need to build and maintain platform-specific abstractions (e.g., out-of-tree drivers) for peripheral switch hardware.

 This proposal aims to reduce the fragmentation by providing a common base for